Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 3. Summary of Accomplishments

-Why block Malicious Ads and Behaviour Tracking?
+Why Block Malicious Ads and Behavior Tracking?

 clickbait